pipelight/doc.pipelight/guide/fallbacks.md

 ::: info

 Hard signal handling must be supported for Pipelight to get closer to its ideal.
-A lockfile system is actually in work to optionnaly launch pipelines forbidden fallback steps when running a new Pipelight instance.
+A lockfile system is actually in work to optionaly launch pipelines forbidden fallback steps when running a new Pipelight instance.

 :::